 Hutchison Vale: Scotland's most fruitful football academy

-Leigh Griffiths, Allan McGregor and Marc McNulty have all played for Scotland in the past few months.
-Darren Fletcher, Kenny Miller and Gary Caldwell have done so in the recent past.
+Leigh Griffiths, Allan McGregor and Marc McNulty have all played for Scotland in the recent past.
+Darren Fletcher, Kenny Miller and Gary Caldwell did so not too long ago.

-Before them, John Collins, Peter Cormack and Mark Burchill did the same.
-Lizzie Arnot and Claire Emslie may well go to the World Cup finals with Scotland's women in June.
-Alfred Finnbogason scored Iceland's first ever World Cup goal last summer.
-And Gregor Townsend will lead the Scotland rugby team into their World Cup later this year.
+Before them, John Collins, Peter Cormack and Mark Burchill did, too.
+Lizzie Arnot and Claire Emslie went to the World Cup finals with Scotland's women last summer.
+Alfred Finnbogason scored Iceland's first ever World Cup goal in 2018.
+And Gregor Townsend coaches the Scotland rugby team.

 'We walked past it... surely that couldn't be it?'

 Speak to any of the former players, and they all mention the "wee hut" that the club calls home, just off Fords Road in the west of the city.
 Miller talks about it being "filled with trophies and pennants from all over the world".
 Townsend talks of the competitive atmosphere that permeated the place.
 Finnbogason, who moved to Edinburgh with his family as a nine-year-old while his father did a business degree, has another memory.